Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: Acknowledgements

 \section{Acknowledgements}

 I would like to thank my advisor Matthew Emerton for his guidance and encouragement.
-Thanks also to Sean Cotner, Luc Illusie, Ray Li, Akhil Mathew, Callum Sutton, and Bogdan Zavyalov for helpful conversations and comments relating to this work.
-I would especially like to thank Sean Cotner for allowing me to include his construction (Remark \ref{rek:sean}) in this work.
+Thanks also to Sean Cotner, Luc Illusie, Ray Li, Akhil Mathew, Callum Sutton, Bogdan Zavyalov, and the anonymous referees for helpful conversations and comments relating to this work.
+I would especially like to thank Sean Cotner for allowing me to include his construction (Remark \ref{rek:sean}) in this article.
 This material is based upon work supported by the National Science Foundation Graduate Research Fellowship under Grant No. 2140001.